 - Exert an anti-tumor effect and avoid the growth of cancer cells

 Garlic results in a significant decrease in glucose levels.
 Also, it brings about an increase in insulin levels in the body.
-Garlic is among the rarest foods with No GI value and is quite useful in blood sugar control.
+Garlic is among the rarest foods with No GI value and is helpful in blood sugar control.

-Digestive issues improve with the addition of raw garlic in meal plans.
-Garlic has been found to benefit their intestines and lowers inflammation.
+The addition of raw garlic to your meal improves digestive issues.
+Garlic has been found to benefit the intestines and lower inflammation.
 Consumption of raw garlic aids in clearing out intestinal worms.
-The best thing is that garlic damages the harmful bacteria and defends the good bacteria present in the GIT.
+The best thing is that garlic damages the harmful bacteria and defends the good bacteria in the GIT.
 Moreover, the National Library of Medicine has found that garlic has the potential to fight the H. Pylori bacteria.

 Garlic Benefits Cardiac Health

 According to research published in The Journal of Nutrition, garlic is found to prevent cardiovascular problems.
 Allicin is a compound present in garlic known to prevent the oxidation of LDL cholesterol (bad cholesterol).
 This lowers the levels of cholesterol and recovers heart health.
 Regular intake of garlic lowers the occurrence of blood clots.
 So, it aids in preventing thromboembolism.
 Moreover, garlic reduces blood pressure.
-Hence, is good for hypertensive patients.
+Hence, it is good for hypertensive patients.

 Garlic Prevents Heart Blockages

 In addition, garlic is thought to lower the adhesiveness of the platelets in the blood.
 These platelets account for blood clotting.
-Intake of a healthy dose of garlic aids to decrease too much clotting effect of platelets present in the blood.
+Intake of a healthy dose of garlic aids in decreasing the clotting effect of platelets present in the blood.
 Thus, it might aid in preventing unwanted blood clots inside arteries that might reach up the heart leading to a heart attack.

 Also Read: Is Diabetes Reversal Possible?

 Garlic defends the free radicals and avoids any damage to the DNA.
 Zinc present in garlic acts as an immunity booster.
-Vitamin C aids to protect the body against infections.
+Vitamin C aids in protecting the body against infections.
 It is found helpful against eye and ear infections as garlic contains strong antimicrobial properties.

-As per research, raw garlic when added to an alcohol-water mix might exert considerable effects on exercise endurance.
+As per research, when added to an alcohol-water mix, raw garlic might exert considerable effects on exercise endurance.
 Also, studies have been conducted to prove the role of garlic in improving the signs of exercise fatigue.

 Read More: Top Yoga Asanas For Diabetic Persons